-Boasting a crowded, lively environment and plenty of quirks, New York’s hostels have a lot in common with the city itself.
-Our favorite stays offer amenities only likely to be found here, such as a staff fluent in 12 languages and perks including hostel-organized pub crawls and free itinerary planning.
-Here are the best hostels in New York.
+Boasting a lively environment and plenty of quirks, hostels in New York have a lot in common with the city itself.
+Our favorite stays offer amenities only likely to be found here, such as a staff fluent in several languages and perks including hostel-organized pub crawls and free itinerary planning.

-Everyone wants a bite of the Big Apple – the neck-craning skyscrapers, the iconic monuments, the amazing food, it’s all instantly devourable – but if we’re not careful, the Big Apple can end up taking a big bite out of our bank accounts.
-Thankfully, budget-conscious travelers can save their precious dollar bills by bedding down at a laid-back hostel, rather than at a swanky hotel.
+Everyone wants a bite of the Big Apple – the neck-craning skyscrapers, the iconic monuments, the amazing food.
+If you’re not careful though, the Big Apple can end up taking a seriously big bite out of your bank account.
+Thankfully, budget-conscious travelers can save their precious dollar bills by bedding down at a laid-back hostel rather than a swanky hotel.
 With prime locations, top facilities and both shared dorms and private rooms to choose from, they’re a safe bet for an easy and comfortable stay.
-We round up our pick of the best below.

-The Local bills itself as a guest’s best friend who offers double and dorm-style rooms instead of a couch and who’s been waiting all year for their visit.
+The Local bills itself as a guest’s best friend and, with double and dorm-style rooms to choose from, it’s hard to argue.
 Befitting such a relationship is hospitality in the form of a fully stocked bar, an all-day café and access to the hostel’s rooftop and laundry room.
 Double rooms would rival those at any hotel in the city, with Crittall windows, glossy tiled bathrooms and artwork by Steve Keene, while dorms are modern and spacious with an abundance of storage.
 Located in trendy Long Island City, Queens, The Local also boasts insider knowledge of what’s happening in one of New York’s hottest neighborhoods, including a list of their favorite spots in the area.

-Another Long Island City pick, Q4 Hotel could pass for one of the hipster neighborhood’s attractions.
-Quirky amenities at this art-adorned hostel include a guests’ “book exchange” library, drink and draw evenings, free outings to the nearby Museum of the Modern Image and even retro game nights.
-Stay with friends to snag Q4’s reasonable group rate – and to have a go-to ping pong partner.
+Another Long Island City pick, Q4 Hotel blends right into the hipster neighborhood’s slick aesthetic.
+Quirky amenities at this art-adorned hostel include a guests’ book exchange library, drink and draw evenings, free outings to the nearby Museum of the Modern Image and even retro game nights.
+Stay with friends to snag Q4’s reasonable group rate – and to secure a go-to ping pong partner.